With the cruise industry seemingly back in full swing, now is the perfect time to review Consumer Rescue’s ultimate guide to taking a cruise.

 It’s imperative to check with your cruise line well in advance of your sailing to determine the current coronavirus testing requirements – or you could end up missing the cruise completely.

-Passengers should be aware that being quarantined for coronavirus infections and close contact is still possible in 2022.
-We’ve continued to receive complaints from passengers who have missed most of their cruise as recently as last month because of being quarantined on the ship.
+Passengers should be aware that being quarantined for coronavirus infections and close contact is still possible even.
+We’ve continued to receive complaints from passengers who have missed most of their cruise because of being quarantined on the ship.

 This leads us to our next topic: travel insurance for your cruise.